Premier Lacrosse League: History

 On December 16, 2020, it was announced that the PLL and MLL had merged under the banner of the PLL.
 The PLL would add the Boston Cannons for the 2021 season, rebranded as the Cannons Lacrosse Club, to bring the total PLL teams to eight.
 Small tweaks to the former Boston Cannons branding resulted in a PLL crest and logo reveal on January 12, 2021.
 In July 2022, Ticketmaster tracked a 38% growth in tickets purchased and attendance.
-The PLL also announced the approved Series D round of funding for the league which was being led by return investor The Chernin Group (TCG).
-Other investors include Blue Pool Capitol, Brett Jefferson, WWE, 35V, Kevin Durant, Rich Klieman, Wheelhouse Entertainment, and Pomp Investments.
+The PLL also announced the approved Series D round of funding for the league which was being led by return investor The Chernin Group.
+Other investors include Blue Pool Capitol, Brett Jefferson, WWE, 35V, Kevin Durant, Rich Klieman, Arctos Partners, Wheelhouse Entertainment, and Pomp Investments.

 On May 25, 2023 it was announced that the PLL would be assigning home cities to teams beginning with the 2024 season.
 Voting for the finalists began on June 3, 2023, and the 26 finalists were announced during the 2023 PLL All-Star game.
 The finalists were selected through a mix of fan-voting, customer data, ticketing performance, and venue availability.
 The PLL also announced that they would not be moving away from the touring model.
 Teams will continue to play on ten regular season weekends, two of which will be played at neutral sites, the other eight of which will be hosted by one of the teams.
 On the weekend a team hosts, they will play a doubleheader.
 On November 14, the home cities were announced for each of the 8 teams; Chrome Lacrosse Club was replaced by the Denver Outlaws.
 Rabil envisions the league's decision to affiliate teams with geographic areas as the 2nd of three potential phases in the PLL's expansion as it continues to capture the attention and viewership of casual fans.
-Rabil mentioned Phase 3 could become traditional home-and-away schedule like MLL, and the PLL owning venues in each of these markets.
+Rabil mentioned Phase 3 could become traditional home-and-away schedule like Major League Lacrosse, and the PLL owning venues in each of these markets.